 Why Trust The Spruce?

 Heather Adams is the Senior Commerce Editor for all things bed, bath, and home decor at The Spruce.
-She researched the products in this roundup, considering the material, softness, and insights from product testing at-home and in The Lab for various sheet sets.
+She researched the products in this roundup, considering the material, softness, and insights from product testing at home and in The Lab for various sheet sets.
 She chose sheet sets that offered comfort for every type of sleeper, as well as options that offered a combination of softness, durability, and value for the cost.
-Previously, Heather wrote for Clean Eating Magazine, covering food, nutrition, and wellness content, and created product roundups for sites including Fatherly, The Drive, and Car Bibles, covering parenting, automotive, garage, and tool content.
+Previously, Adams wrote for Clean Eating Magazine, covering food, nutrition, and wellness content, and created product roundups for sites including Fatherly, The Drive, and Car Bibles, covering parenting, automotive, garage, and tool content.

 Additional reporting was contributed by Bianca Pineda, a commerce writer specializing in bedding, bath, and home decor at The Spruce.

 What Is The Spruce Approved?